This patient has a more relaxed forehead after minimal in office upper eyelid shaping. This photo is 5 months post operative.

 WHAT ARE THE POSSIBLE COMPLICATIONS?

 Eyelid surgery complications should be rare.
 Especially for patients who have not had prior eyelid surgery.
 However, as swelling affects the early and sometimes late surgical outcome and as swelling cannot be fully controlled, early asymmetries or need for small revisions might be required.
 The most important complication of eyelid surgery is removal of too much eyelid skin.
 If eyebrow position is not considered, or if too much volume of the soft tissue around the eye is removed a severe shortening can occur.
 The relationship between the forehead and the upper eyelid needs to be discussed prior to surgery.
+It’s possible I will recommend botox to make sure your measurements are taken with complete forehead relaxation.
 Again, please do not underestimate the importance of careful planning when it comes to making a good choice about your surgery.

 WHAT ARE THE NON-SURGICAL OPTIONS?

-Botox ( a muscle relaxer) and fillers (fat, and hyaluronic acid) are often used in my practice to improve the appearance of the eyes.
-The results can be very natural and long lasting, but this is not a procedure to trust to your local medspa.
-The forehead and the cheek areas are very connected to the eyes and these areas can be important to consider when making a plan for improving the appearance of the eyes.
-Skin improvements with our matrix laser or medical grade skin care should also be considered as part of a complete treatment plan.
+Botox (a neurotoxin that relaxes muscles) and fillers (fat or hyaluronic acid) are often used in my practice to improve the appearance of the eyes.
+The results can be very natural and long lasting, but this is not a procedure to trust to your local med-spa.
+The forehead and the cheek areas are a major factor to the aesthetics of the eyes and these areas can be important to consider when making a plan for improving the appearance of the eyes.
+Skin improvements with our fractional CO2 laser or medical grade skin care should also be considered as part of a complete treatment plan.